GalBrandwine/HalloPy/README.md

 # Usage:

-1. make sure you have all dependancy lybraries. for graet openCV installation tutorial refer to: https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/
+1. make sure you have all dependancy lybraries. for great openCV installation tutorial refer to: https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

 2.1 turn on Tello drone and connect to it's wifi